Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers/README.md

 * Comprehensive Jupyter notebooks containing codes and results

 ### Findings/Results ###
-Through analysis, it is deduced that several factors are to be considered when predicting the student's retention/dropout (not limited to):
+Through analysis, it is deduced that two factors are to be considered when predicting the student's retention/dropout (not limited to):
 * Age at enrollment
+* Course
+Others that showed significance are:
 * Tuition fees up to date
-* Debt
-* Nationality
-* Displacement
-* Martial status
-* Scholarship holders
+* 1st and 2nd Semester performance
-* Parents' occupation
+* Application mode

-Out of five classification algorithms, the ones that performed best after several tries include:
+Out of five classification algorithms, the classifier that performed best after several tries was Decision Tree with an 83% accuracy and 0.78 AUC score
-* Support Vector Classifiers
-* Random Forest